howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 Let's understand what is happening:

-1. The `provider` field signifies the type of the underlying database.
+1. The `provider` field signifies the underlying database type.
 You changed the field from `sqlite` to `postgresql`.

 2. The `url` field specifies the connection string to the database.
-In case of SQLite, this is simply the file path.
-In case of PostgreSQL, the database connection path will be read from the `DATABASE_URL` [environment variable](https://www.prisma.io/docs/guides/development-environment/environment-variables) of the machine's local environment.
+For SQLite, this is simply the file path.
+In the case of PostgreSQL, the database connection path will be read from the `DATABASE_URL` [environment variable](https://www.prisma.io/docs/guides/development-environment/environment-variables) of the machine's local environment.

 Now, you need to run an instance of PostgreSQL on your local machine.
-You are going to do this using a dockerized version of PostgreSQL.
+You are going to do this using a containerized version of PostgreSQL.

 <Instruction>

-Create a `docker-compose.yml` file to store your postgres container configuration:
+Create a `docker-compose.yml` file to store your PostgreSQL container configuration:

 ```bash(path=".../hackernews-typescript/")
 touch docker-compose.yml